outl1ne/create-frontend/docs/universal-react.md

 # Universal React App

-This template will set up a React project that renders on both the client and server with Node.js.
+This template will set up a React project that renders in both the client and server with Node.js.

 ## Usage